Monday, December 23, 2024

 But Denis Bigus posted screenshots of the substitution.
 Now all pages with the original files have already been erased.
 They are only in the news.

 On September 7, 2015, a video of Likarchuk’s polygraph test was uploaded to the “Soldier-Student” website, the portal that initiated the inspection, where he answers a question about corruption in the negative.
-However, Denis Bigus claims that the facial expressions of the ex-head of the State Fiscal Service indicate that the sound on the recording was replaced by correcting the answer.
+However, Denis Bigus claims that the facial expressions of the former head of the State Fiscal Service indicate that the sound on the recording was replaced by correcting the answer.

 “The full video says “no.” But lipping (“lip reading”) is still very similar to “yes,” he noted on Facebook.